 You don’t need to be staying overnight at Okreblue to enjoy their wellness services and can drop-in for a yoga class or book a massage session.
 More info and weekly schedule here: https://okreblue.com/drop-in/

-The food is vegetarian by default.. as in line with the yogic principles.
+The food is vegetarian by default, as in line with the yogic principles.
 Since this is Greece, a lot of cheese, yoghurt and eggs are used.
 We didn’t find alternatives for those but it’s unnecessary anyway.
-The eggs are obtained from their own free range chickens (which is probably as ethical as eggs can be).
-We’re still not interested in eating bird’s eggs – again unnecessary.
 On a purely plant-based diet, I feel healthier than ever.
+The eggs are obtained from their own free roaming chickens (which is probably as ethical as eggs can be, I guess).
 As for dairy products, I don’t know where they source it from and as far as I know there are no ethical dairy products.
-We had coconut milk as an alternative.
+We had coconut milk.

 The beach at Okreblue is one of the best things ever.
 The retreat isn’t exactly on the shore but within walking distance, just a couple hundred metres, you will find small private coves to enjoy.
 It might as well be Okreblue’s beach!
 The larger beach of Santa Maria is a bit further away and is popular with locals.
 We mostly hung out at the secluded coves with crystal waters, clean sands and good swimming areas.
 The waves are mild, water temperature cool and you can go snorkelling to spot many fishes.